devoteamgcloud/firebase-demo/README.md

 4. Give your app a name.
 (Eg: SaltNPepper Menu) & register the app

-5. In the second step copy the const firebaseConfig....}; and go to VSCode and update the `src/utils/firestore.js` and replace the dummy section of const firebaseConfig = {}
+5. In the second step in Web UI, copy the const firebaseConfig....}; and go to VSCode and update the `src/utils/firestore.js` and replace the dummy section of const firebaseConfig = {}